Melissa Rippon: Other national team appearances

 Rippon represented Australia at the 2005 World Championships held in Canada.
 She scored a goal in Australia's 9–2 semi-final win over the Netherlands.
 In 2005, she was part of the side that won a bronze medal at the FINA World League Super Finals in Kirishi, Russia.
 She was a member of the Australian side that finished first at the 2006 FINA Water Polo World Cup.
 That year, she also won a gold medal at the 2006 Commonwealth Games.
 In 2007, she was the team captain going into an Olympic year.
 In 2007, she was a member of the Australian side that finished second at the FINA Water Polo World Championships where she was the team's captain.
 She played in the December 2007 series against New Zealand where Australian won the first two tests 18–1 and 17–1.
 In the second match in series, she was kicked by an opposing player and sat out the third game of the series.
 She was part of Australia's Oceania Olympic qualification campaign in 2008.
 In an 18–1 victory over New Zealand during the qualifiers, she scored a goal.
 She competed in a 13 August 2008 7–7 draw against Hungary.
 With sixteen seconds left in the game, she was excluded from further participation.
 At the time she left, Australia was ahead but Hungary went on to tie the match.
 She was named to the team that competed in 2008 at the FINA world league preliminary round in Tianjin, China.
 In a 2008 Asia-Oceania qualifier against China for the World League Super Finals, she played in the 11–9 win that went to a penalty shoot out.
 In the match, she scored a goal for Australia.
 In 2009, she was the team captain.
 In August 2010, Rippon competed for the national team at the 10th Anniversary Tournament at Sydney Olympic Park.
 In the preliminaries, she competed in the team's 10–8 win over the United States.
 She scored the go-ahead goal.
 The game was her 212th for the senior squad.
 In 2010, she was a member of the Stingers squad that competed at the FINA World Cup in Christchurch, New Zealand.
 In the team's finals 10–8 victory over the United States, she scored a goal.
 In April 2011, she attended a training camp at the Australian Institute of Sport where the coach was "selecting a team for the major championships over winter."
 In 2011, she was one of five Queensland women to compete for the Australian Stingers in the FINA World League competition held in Auckland, New Zealand.
 In July 2011, she was a member of the Australian Stingers that competed in the 2011 FINA World Championships in Shanghai as a field player.
 In preparation for this tournament, she attended a team training camp in Perth, Western Australia.
 She competed in the Pan Pacific Championships in January 2012 for the Australian Stingers.
 She was part of the Stingers squad that competed in a five-game test against Great Britain at the AIS in late February 2012.
 This was the team's first matches against Great Britain's national team in six years.
 In the first game of the test series on 21 February 2012 that Australia won 13 – 5, she scored one goal.
+She represented Australia at the 2012 Olympics winning a bronze medal.